Berriew F.C.: History

 The club had been due to play in the Ardal NE for the 2022–23 season but withdrew in July 2022 after struggling to recruit the calibre of players required and stated that they would look to fill a vacancy in the Central Wales Northern Division left by the withdrawal of Churchstoke.

+In 2023 the club formed a women's team and joined the North Wales Women's Football League.